 Critical thinking skills truly matter in learning.
 Why?
 Because they are life skills we use every day of our lives.
 Everything from our work to our recreational pursuits, and all that’s in between, employs these unique and valuable abilities.
 Consciously developing them takes thought-provoking discussion and equally thought-provoking questions to get it going.
 Begin right here with the Critical Thinking Skills Cheatsheet.

 It’s a simple infographic offering questions that work to develop critical thinking on any given topic.
 Whenever your students discover or talk about new information, encourage them to use these questions for sparking debate and the sharing of opinions and insights among each other.
 Together they can work at building critical thinking skills in a collaborative and supportive atmosphere.

 How Does It Work?

-Critical thinking is thinking on purpose.
+Critical thinking is thinking about purpose.
 It’s clear, rational, logical, and independent thinking.
-It’s about practicing mindful communication and problem-solving with freedom from bias or egocentric tendency.
+It’s about practicing mindful communication and problem-solving with freedom from bias or egocentric tendencies.
 You can apply critical thinking to any kind of subject, problem, or situation you choose.
 We made the Critical Thinking Skills Cheatsheet for you with this in mind.